Tiredness in traffic – risks & reducing tiredness

 - 40% of single-vehicle accidents outside of built-up areas occur at night or dawn.

-- Close to the destination means greater accident risk, as you relax thinking that you are almost there.
+- The risk of accidents increases with proximity to your destination, as you relax thinking that you are almost there.